Tom-Nagy/walking-around/README.md

 ## Live Deployment

-To make this website accessicle to the public, Walking Around has been deployed on [GitHub Pages]() as follow :
+To make this website accessible to the public, Walking Around has been deployed on [GitHub Pages]() as follow :

 1. Log in to my GitHub account.